-The Balance guide to beating the career breakdown
+The un-British answer to career breakdown

 The UK has been ruled by more than a century of Victorian stoicism, except the ‘stiff upper lip’ approach instilled by Queen Victoria is entirely outdated and her descendants (namely, the Duke of Cambridge and Prince Harry) are among the most prominent figureheads proposing that things need to change.
-The challenges and problems facing the working City population today are drastically different from those of the 1800s and yet our public emotional response has failed to evolve with the times.
+The challenges and problems facing the working population today are drastically different from those of the 1800s and yet our public emotional response has failed to evolve with the times.
 We wouldn’t expect a telephone from 1890 to suffice today, so why should intolerance to workplace wellbeing?

 It’s official.
-Working in the City is causing stress and burnout, with statistics suggesting that more than one in four employees, who describe their mental health as ‘poor’ say work is the primary cause.
+Working in the city is causing stress and burnout, with statistics suggesting that more than one in four employees, who describe their mental health as ‘poor’, say work is the primary cause.
 Research, by the World Health Organization says that 12 billion working days will be lost to depression and anxiety disorders worldwide each year between now and 2030.
 This puts the annual loss to the global economy at £651billion.

 While it may be a stretch to have men and women speaking publicly about their wellbeing, you could argue there’s little benefit in doing so without the appropriate guidance.